mosaic-island/mosaic-island.github.io/portfolio.md

         <dl>
             <dt>Terraform</dt>
             <dd>
                 <p>The team are staunch believers in DevOps practices and Infrastructure as Code is core to that.
-Terraform has been across the team for a number of years while managing the Which?
+Terraform has been used   across the team for a number of years while managing the Which?
 CRM platform in AWS.</p>
             </dd>
             <dt>CI/CD</dt>
             <dd>
                 <p>Continuous Integration and Continuous Deployment are at the heart of any software project within the Application Engineering team.
 The team are versed in using JetBrains' TeamCity, GitHub Actions and JetBrains Space.
 This allows the team to constantly ensure the integrity of the codebase and the deployed applications.
-Most issues are identified early, before going to Production.</p>
+This ensures that most issues are identified early, before going to Production.</p>
             </dd>
             <dt>Item3</dt>
             <dd>